The Ultimate Adventure Through Wild Namibia

 Bushwalk and back to Windhoek

 Time for one last hike this morning as you head out to spot some more wildlife on foot and enjoy the stunning scenery.
 After your bushwalk, you'll bid farewell to Waterberg as you drive back to Windhoek Airport in time for your onward flight.
-Your host can take you to your accommodation in Windhoek if you are staying on longer in Namibia.
+Alternatively, your host can drop you at Arebusch Lodge if you are staying on longer in Namibia.

 16:00 on Day 11